With the 2.0 edition, the state Green Button seal tightens its requirements. These will apply bindingly to all certifications from August 2023:

-For this purpose, the Green Button office will publish the contact details of the approved certification bodies such as Hohenstein in good time on its award portal.
+For this purpose, the Green Button Office publishes the contact details of the approved certification bodies such as Hohenstein on its award portal.

 No, no license fees are charged.

-To receive the Green Button, companies must comply with a total of 46 demanding social and environmental criteria.
+To receive the Green Button, companies must comply with demanding social and environmental criteria.
 The special thing about this is that the entire company is audited.
 Individual showcase products alone are not enough.

-For a T-shirt or bed linen to receive the Green Button, 26 social and environmental criteria must be met - the "product criteria."
-To this end, the Green Button builds on recognized credible seals - e.g. MADE IN GREEN by OEKO-TEX®.
+For a T-shirt or bed linen to receive the Green Button, social and ecological criteria must be met - the "product criteria".
+For this purpose, the Green Button builds on recognised credible seals - e.g. OEKO-TEX® MADE IN GREEN or OEKO-TEX® STANDARD 100.

-In addition to the individual products, the company as a whole is also tested.
-It must demonstrate its human rights, social and environmental responsibility based on a further 20 criteria.
+In addition to the individual products, the company as a whole is also audited.
+It must demonstrate its human rights, social and environmental responsibility using the required criteria for corporate due diligence.

-However, the aim of the Green Button is the consistent further development of the required criteria with the help of an independent advisory board as well as the extension of the requirements to all production stages of the textile chain.
-Among other things, living wages are targeted as a criterion.
+The aim of the Green Button is the consistent further development of the required criteria with the help of an independent advisory board as well as the extension of the requirements to all production stages of the textile chain.

 Examples of ecological product criteria: